 - Denigrating a new user because of a low post-count isn't polite, and isn't allowed.
 As a reminder, your post count says nothing about the worth of your posts or value of your opinion.

-- Do not complain about typos, timeliness, newsworthiness, or relevance to AppleInsider.
-If you see typos or grammar issues, we do want to hear about them, but please email us (news at appleinsider dot com).
+- Do not complain about typos, timeliness, newsworthiness, how something is covered, or relevance to AppleInsider.
+If you see typos or grammar issues or have other complaints we do want to hear about them, but please email us (news at appleinsider dot com).